Test-Science/test-science-document-library/content/post/2019-m-s-validation-for-the-joint-air-to-ground-missile/index.md

 An operational test is resource-limited and must therefore rely on both live test data and modeling and simulation (M&S) data to inform a full evaluation.
 For the Joint Air-to-Ground Missile (JAGM) system, we needed to create a test design that accomplished dual goals, haracterizing missile performance across the operational space and supporting rigorous validation of the M&S.  Our key question is which statistical techniques should be used to compare the M&S to the live data?

 #### Suggested Citation
 > Crabtree, Brent, Andrew Cseko, Joel Williamson, and Kelly Avery.
-“M&S Validation for the Joint Air-to-Ground Missile.”
-Institute for Defense Analyses, March 2019.
+M&S Validation for the Joint Air-to-Ground Missile.
+Alexandria, VA: Institute for Defense Analyses, 2019.